-In the early days of sourdough baking, it was common practice to save a piece of fermented dough from the days’ baking to add to the next days batter.
+In the early days of sourdough baking, it was common practice to save a piece of fermented dough from the baking day to add to the next batch of dough.
 This would allow bakers to prepare their recipes right away, without waiting for a new mixture to ferment each day.
 Building on this idea, the practice eventually evolved into what we call a sourdough starter.

 This starter is often called the mother starter, and is a simple mixture of flour and water that perpetually hosts the yeast and lactobacilli culture.
 When the yeasts and lactobacilli have consumed all the available sugars in the mixture, which happens in a matter of hours at room-temperature, the sourdough culture is kept alive by constantly feeding it fresh water and flour.